Tanwaiwax/APEXCalculusLT_Source/README.md

 Running `./make.py` will give the various options.
 Compiling with a single set of options will take two to three minutes.
 Running `./make.py -a` will create sixteen different pdfs after about twenty to thirty minutes.
+Running `./make.py -n` will use latexml to make a complete website version of the book after about thirty to forty minutes.

+The current released versions for latexml have a bug that makes `\hyperref[label]{text}` format incorrectly.
+The most recent version of the files `hyperref.sty.ltxml` and `nameref.sty.ltxml` are included to fix that bug.

 This work is covered with a Creative Commons 3.0 By-NC copyright.